The evolution of the Internet not only improved overall life quality, but also offered new services that connected billions of people.

 But we are not going to stop and continue to improve our knowledge by participating in forums and events on Data Privacy.

-By the way, one of the recent master classes was held in Minsk from November 18 to 19, 2019 – the only master class in the CIS that was taught by Jason Cronk – CIPT, CIPM, CIPP / US, FIP by the IAPP, PhD Ambassador, author of Strategic Privacy by Design.
+By the way, one of the interesting master classes was held in Minsk from November 18 to 19, 2019 – the only master class in the CIS that was taught by Jason Cronk – CIPT, CIPM, CIPP / US, FIP by the IAPP, PhD Ambassador, author of Strategic Privacy by Design.